Has someone you cared about ended their own life?

-We are here to support you if you have been affected by a suicide, no matter when it happened – days, weeks, years or decades ago, we are here for you.
+There are local organisations to support you if you have been affected by suicide, no matter when it happened – days, weeks, years or decades ago, we are here for you.

 We will support you whoever you have lost – this may be a parent, child, partner, sibling, relative, friend, work colleague or someone you have supported.

 If you are a resident of West Yorkshire or Craven you can get support from the West Yorkshire Suicide Bereavement Service.
 For people in Leeds, you can get support from Leeds Suicide Bereavement Service.